Policy Choice and Best Arm Identification: Asymptotic Analysis of Exploration Sampling

-First, we go over the problem setting of \citet{Kasy2021}.
-Let us consider a policymaker who investigates the expected outcome of policies.
-In \citet{Kasy2021}, the outcome is given as a binary random variable (a success rate).
-Let $k>2$ be the number of possible treatments.\footnote{In the literature of MAB, each treatment is called an ``arm''.} To estimate the expected values, the policymaker conducts adaptive experiments that proceed in multiple waves (repeated cross-sections or batch).
-At the end of each experimental wave, outcomes are observed, and treatment assignment in subsequent waves can be updated based on the past observations.
-After the experiments, one of the treatments is chosen for large-scale implementation, called policy.
-The goal is to derive optimal and approximately optimal experimental designs for this setting.
+Suppose that there are multiple treatments, which are also called ``arms'' in the multi-armed bandit literature.
+Let $k\geq 2$ be the number of possible treatments.
+In the policy choice problem, a policymaker is interested in the expected outcome of the treatments.
+The outcome corresponding to each treatment is a binary random variable.
+For estimating the expected values, the policymaker conducts adaptive experiments with multiple waves.
+At the end of each wave, the policymaker observes the outcomes and updates treatment assignment in subsequent waves based on past observations.
+Upon completion of the waves, the policymaker chooses the treatment that yields the highest expected outcome, which is called policy.
+The goal of policy choice \citep{Kasy2021}, also known as best arm identification\footnote{Here, "identification" simply means selecting the arm (treatment) with the highest expected reward, and not the identification problem in the econometric literature.} (BAI), is to propose an optimal experimental design for this setting.